CNDOTA/ICML24-MARR/README.md

 ## Running in MPE

 Please install the environment as indicated in the subfolder of '/marr-mpe'.

-We only need to install MPE.
+We only need to install MPE, please use the environment files in '/marr-mpe/src/envs/multiagent-particle-envs'.

 To run MARR-FACMAC in MPE on the task of 3a, run this command after changing directory into '/marr-mpe':